UPDATE 10/24 - Up to 56 cards, along with new secrets:

 Scratching is addictive!

-Come back daily to [LOGIN] for more chances to win!
+Come back HOURLY to [LOGIN] for more chances to win!

 FYI, joypad (or keyboard) and mouse should both work pretty well -- I tried to make using either (or even both) pretty seamless and intuitive.